Rattan Folding Electric Bike Review

 Ride

 The Rattan Folding offers a comfortable ride with 20-inch wheels and a short turning radius, but it falls behind some of the competition with some small but noticeable drawbacks.
-Our riders noticed more twitchy handling compared to other high-scoring models, and the rattling battery on rough surfaces.
+Our riders noticed more twitchy handling than other high-scoring models and the rattling battery on rough surfaces.
 Still, it felt stable at higher speeds, helped by its wide tires and front suspension fork.
 It lands comfortably in the middle of the pack, well above lower-priced models, but paling against bikes of its price and higher.

 The Rattan Folding comes with a wealth of useful features.
 It has front and rear fenders to help protect the rider and the bike from splashes of mud and water.
-Front and rear lights run off the bike's battery, and the rear light also works as a brake light that gets brighter when the brakes are applied.
+The front and rear lights run off the bike's battery, and the rear light also works as a brake light that gets brighter when the brakes are applied.
 The bike comes with a kickstand, and Rattan includes a simple bell attached to the handlebar so you can clear your path.
-It also comes with a welded rear rack that can support up to 55 pounds.
+It also has a welded rear rack that can support up to 55 pounds.
 The rack comes with a padded cushion installed, and the bike includes two small foot platforms that can be attached to the chainstays should you choose to use them.
-Rattan states that the rack is "suitable for all children safety seats of Yepp brand."
+Rattan states that the rack is “suitable for all children safety seats of Yepp brand.”

 Range

-We were quite surprised and impressed by the Rattan in our range test.
+“We were quite surprised and impressed by the Rattan in our range test; this thing is more fun than a jungle safari,” remarked tester Kat Elliot.

 Power

 With a 500W rear hub motor and 20-inch wheels, the Rattan Folding is a powerful folding e-bike.
-This Class 3 model has 5 levels of pedal assist to provide a great range of support for your pedaling efforts, and it has no problem getting up to its top assisted speed of 25 mph.
+This Class 3 model has five levels of pedal assist to provide a great range of support for your pedaling efforts, and it has no problem getting up to its top assisted speed of 25 mph.
 Using the throttle, it's quick off the line and can easily propel you along up to 20mph on flat ground.

-A twist of the throttle in assist level 5 and the Rattan Folding springs to life.
-The 500W motor make this bike quick to accelerate, and you can even peel out on dirt or gravel.
+A throttle twist in assist level 5 and the Rattan Folding springs to life.
+The 500W motor makes this bike quick to accelerate, and you can even peel out on dirt or gravel.
 The throttle can whisk you along at up to 20 mph on flat ground, and the power corresponds to the selected assist level.
 You can plod along at a lower speed in assist level 1, or cruise along at 20 mph in level 5.
 We like that you can choose how powerful you want the throttle to be.
 While range testing, the Rattan's motor holds speed well, even up the gradual hills of our test course.
 This power was evidenced by the bike's average speed of 15.4 mph throughout our 29.7-mile test ride.

 Portability